delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Assessment | What's Involved | What they're looking for
 --- | --- | ---
-Social Events | Meeting other candiates | Interpersonal skills Group activities like discussing a topic, or making an object | Team work, time management, creativity, problem solving Presentations | Giving an oral presentation to an individual or group which you may or may not have prepared | Candiates who can organise their matieral and speak fluently
+Social Events | Meeting other candiates | Interpersonal skills Group activities like discussing a topic, or making an object | Team work, time management, creativity, problem solving | Teamwork, patience, time managment
+Presentations | Giving an oral presentation to an individual or group which you may or may not have prepared | Candiates who can organise their matieral and speak fluently
 Interviews | In depth discussions | Competence to do job, enthusiasm, interpersonal skills Personality questionaires | Asess what you are like as a person and how you might react in different situations | Candiates who fit their company culture